SMESH109/ycg-slotmachine/README.md

 If you fix a bug, or have a code you want to contribute, please send a pull-request with your changes.
 (Note: Before committing your code please ensure that you are following the [Node.js style guide](https://github.com/felixge/node-style-guide))

-## Versioning

-This package is maintained under the [Semantic Versioning](https://semver.org) guidelines.

 ## License and Warranty

 This package is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.